ralfit0/mpf-docs/mechs/troughs/modern_mechanical.rst

     #!     tags: default
     #! virtual_platform_start_active_switches: s_trough1, s_trough2, s_trough3, s_trough4, s_trough5, s_trough6

-So this is eight spaces, followed by the word "ball_switches", then a colon, then a space, then the name of your first switch, comma, then your second switch, comma, etc...
+So this is four spaces, followed by the word "ball_switches", then a colon, then a space, then the name of your first switch, comma, then your second switch, comma, etc...